mtmcgowan/masterBLASTer/README.md

 1) Copy all tool files into the project's working directory.
 2) Edit the config.sh file to match the project parameters.
 These will be your SLURM account, SLURM partition, the project FASTA file, the blast database to use, the output file, and the number of blocks to split the file into.
 3) Start the project3_master.srun file supplying the account and partition to run the master task from.
-Example: 'sbatch -a youraccount -p yourpartition project3_master.srun'
+Example: 'sbatch -A youraccount -p yourpartition project3_master.srun'
 4) The master SLURM script will direct the rest of the program.
 In your SLURM queue you should see the master job as well as the helper jobs (they will be held until the previous step completes).
 Simply, wait until all jobs are finished and the results will be in your project directory with the specified output file name.

 ## RESULTS: